jacklinquan/hello-world/README.md

 # hello-world
-First repository to try GitHub.
+The first repository to try GitHub.